 Child Support Guidelines & Domestic Contracts

-Provisions of domestic contracts in regard to the care and support of children are subject to the best interest of the child and may be set aside if they are unreasonable with regard to the Child Support Guidelines (CSG).
+Provisions of domestic contracts regarding the care and support of children are subject to the child's best interest.
+They may be set aside if they are unreasonable about the Child Support Guidelines (CSG).

 "Chastity Clauses"